Slow dev loops break flow state and make for a frustrating experience.

 When a web developer using any modern framework is coding locally, they don’t have to wait for a server to restart, container to rebuild, or dependency chain to resolve before seeing the result of their change.
 Instead, the update is nearly instant.
 Web developers have come to expect this live reload experience from their toolchains, and it is time that data scientists and ML engineers expect the same.

-But for data scientists, slow dev loops make all but the most essential deployment workflows too expensive and time consuming to even consider.
-To fix this, Baseten is introducing draft models.
+But when working with ML models, slow dev loops make all but the most essential deployment workflows too expensive and time consuming to even consider.
+To fix this, Baseten introduced development deployments.

-When you make a code change to a draft model, the model server checks if it can hot-swap the new code in place of the code that is currently running.
+When you make a code change to a development deployment, the model server checks if it can hot-swap the new code in place of the code that is currently running.
 For example, if you update your pre-processing function to parse input differently, that new function can be swapped in and run immediately, without shutting down and rebuilding your model serving environment.

 This live reload workflow — redeploying and testing code in real time — is exactly the same superpower that web developers have enjoyed for decades.
 Live reload makes common deployment tasks 100X faster: from waiting five minutes or more for your container to rebuild to just about three seconds for everything to be updated.
 Live reload means you can test your model in the context of your entire application and rapidly iterate until you’re happy with the system end-to-end.